|Follow PSU Softball:||Follow @PennStateSB|

 In 2010, Lehotak led the Dolphins to a then-second-best win total in program history with a 33-23 overall record.
 Additionally, a then-program-record five student-athletes earned All-Atlantic Sun recognition under her guidance in 2010.

-Lehotak owns a 188-206 record in seven seasons as a collegiate head coach at UTSA and Jacksonville.
 In addition to her one season as an assistant coach at Jacksonville, Lehotak was also an assistant coach at Missouri Western State for one season where she was responsible for recruiting, working with the outfielders, hitting instruction, coordinating camps and clinics, as well as managing the team's travel schedule.

-A native of Omaha, Neb., Lehotak played collegiately at the University of Mississippi for two seasons (2000-01) before finishing her career at Nebraska-Omaha (2002-03).
+A native of Omaha, Nebraska, Lehotak played collegiately at the University of Mississippi for two seasons (2000-01) before finishing her career at Nebraska-Omaha (2002-03).
 She set the single-season hits record in 2001 at Ole Miss and was a third team All-American at UNO with a pair of first team All-North Central Conference selections.
 Lehotak earned her bachelor's degree in family science from Nebraska-Omaha in 2003.